Foreign reaction to the "disgraceful scenes" at the U.S. Capitol | WSGW 790 AM & 100.5 FM

 “What we saw in the United States last night showed the failure and frailty of Western democracy in the world,” Iranian President Hassan Rouhani said Thursday in his first remarks on the assault on Capitol Hill.

-“The spread of populism in the United States and the arrival of someone like Trump to power created great problems for America and the world, especially in the Middle East.”
+“The spread of populism in the United States and the arrival of someone like Trump to power created great problems for America and the world, especially in the Middle East,” the president added.

 Germany: